bennettfate/SageBrushFuelModeling_563/README.md

 (caret -- 7.0.1)

 ## **Installation Instructions:**
-After pulling cloning the files to your local desktop the analysis can be run in the Oreogn_Fires_cleaned.rmd file.
+Clone the files from this repo directly to your local desktop.
+The analysis is run in the ANALYSIS/OREGON_2024_FIRES_CLEANED/Oregon_Fires_cleaned.rmd file.
 All the packages to be installed are located in the first block.
 If these packages are not installed, use install.packages("package name") to install neccessary packages.
-The file is set to pull in the data from the data file.
-Run through the blocks of code to run the intial processing and random forest analysis of the data.
+The file is set to pull in the data from the data files in the abiotic and biotic sub-directories.
+Run through the blocks of code in order to run the intial processing and random forest analysis of the data.

 ## **Folder Layout:**
-Analysis - R files for analyzing data.
+ANALYSIS - R files for analyzing data.
 Cleaned file is the file to use.
 The biotic and abiotic subfolders house data that is used in the analysis and is designed to be pulled directly from code without needing to change it.

-Data - Secondary storage of the data used in the analysis
+DATA - Secondary storage of the data used in the analysis.
+This is the same data located in the biotic and abiotic subfolders in the ANALYSIS folder.

-MISC CODE - Some intial exploration with a wildfire fuel modeling tool
+MISC CODE - Some intial exploration with a wildfire fuel modeling tool.

-Oregon_2024_Plots - Exploratory plots analyzing wildfires in 2024 in Eastern Oregon
+Oregon_2024_Plots - Exploratory plots analyzing wildfires in 2024 in Eastern Oregon.

 ## **Objective:**
 This project examines biotic and abiotic conditions that preceded the 20 largest wildfires in Oregon during the 2024 fire season.
 By analyzing annual vegetation and climate data from 2021 through the year of ignition, we aim to identify consistent environmental patterns associated with large fire events.